-A torrent that doesn’t start downloading or one that suddenly stops can be very frustrating.
-You check your Internet connection, the cables, and everything looks good.
-So what can be the reasons for those torrents that don’t seem to work?
+A torrent that doesn’t start downloading or suddenly stops can be very frustrating.
+You check your Internet connection and cables, and everything looks good.
+So, what can be the reasons for those torrents that don’t seem to work?

 Some Torrents Don’t Download